vikhyat108/kNNpy/README.md

 # <img src="logo.jpeg" alt="kNNpy Logo" width="30"/> **kNNpy**

-**kNNpy** is a Python package for computing the **k-Nearest Neighbor Cumulative Distribution Function (kNN-CDF)** — a powerful statistic designed to capture the full non-Gaussian information content of cosmological clustering.
+**kNNpy** is a Python package for computing the **k-Nearest Neighbor Distributions** — a powerful statistic designed to capture the full non-Gaussian information content of cosmological clustering.
 It provides a modular and efficient framework to analyze both 2D and 3D large-scale structure data, going beyond traditional two-point statistics.

 ---